Skip to content

 Create a Sink

 A sink is a location to send the metrics collected from the agents.
-The current version supports Prometheus, and future versions will support more options.
-You can use a private Prometheus instance or use a free Grafana Cloud account as a sink.
+The current version supports OpenTelemetry Protocol (OTLP) and Prometheus.

 1. Navigate to Sink Management, and then click New Sink.